 “Feeding and water manatees is illegal and encourages the mammals to spend time at docks and marinas,” explained DNR veterinarian Al Segars, “making them more susceptible to boat strikes, which is one of the main causes of mortality for manatees.”

-If you do find yourself in close proximity to one of these “sea cows,” count yourself lucky — Capps sure does.
-“It was a very exciting thing to see,” she shared.
-“I love the ocean and all the wonders it holds!”
+If you do find yourself in close proximity to one of these “sea cows,” count yourself lucky to have seen such an amazing animal.